 Ignore Woman.”

-Mayor Tim Kee’s statements further made it clear that the State is neither prepared nor concerned with protecting women.
-It was not an “out of context” statement he made.
+The Mayor’s statements further made it clear that the state is neither prepared nor concerned with protecting women comprehensively.
 What he communicated was not innocent.
 In carnival, yuh cyah play mas and fraid powder – he now has to account to a public that found what he said as unacceptable and sexist.